lifaon74/rx-dom/examples/tutoral.md

 ### Component

+Let's create `hello-world.component.ts` in its own folder.

 #### Step 1 - define what you want to import into your component

-The compiled `reactive html` is completely isolated: it doesn't import any functions, constants, or uses global variables.
+The compiled `reactive html` is completely isolated: it doesn't import any functions, constants, or use global variables.
 Instead, everything must come from the caller of the function.

 So the first step, is to define what will be required into your component: